UBC-MDS/DS-Salaries/README.md

 ## DS-Salaries on shinyapps.io

 The Shiny app has been deployed on shinyapps.io.
-It can be accessed [here](https://yhuuu.shinyapps.io/DS-Salaries/)
+It can be accessed [here](https://yhuuu.shinyapps.io/DS-Salaries/).

-## Motivation and research questions {#motivation-and-research-questions}
+## Motivation and research questions

 Target audience: Our main target audience includes individuals searching for employment in the Data Science space.
 A secondary audience includes managers, recruiters, and founders looking to build a talented Data Science team.